atmguille/wear-a-mask/readme.md

 ![](media/masks_prob.png)

 After some tests with different combination of variables, the user should realize that populations where mask percentage is higher take more epochs to get fully infected than others.
-Also, as expressed before, social distance (`board size`) is another key factor.
+Also, as expressed before, social distance (related to `board size`) is another key factor.

 Moreover, the web has been developed mobile-responsive - adjusting to window size - so it can also be consulted through smartphones.